nseidm1/TaskExecutor/README.md

 for general good coding practice.

 The TaskExecutor is managed by a Service, but accessible in a unique way.
 TaskActivity makes a static request to the Service requesting a callback with a reference to the TaskExecutor.
-So it's a service, or is it a singleton, who know but it looks cool! :-)
+So it's a service with a dash of singleton feel, but with a predictable defined lifecycle :-)

 <pre>
 Tasks have 9 public methods: